Win Mercer: Ladies' Day Riot of 1897

+Research published by the Society for American Baseball Research in 2025 found that contemporary newspaper accounts do not support the famous legend.
+Reports of the game did not describe any unusual crowd reaction to Mercer's ejection.
+Instead, spectators became angry later in the game after several disputed seventh-inning calls by Carpenter contributed to Cincinnati tying the score.
+After Washington lost 2–1, a group of female fans waited near Carpenter's exit from the field "with drawn parasols and upraised fans."
+Carpenter was struck or threatened with objects the women were carrying, and one woman reportedly attempted to hit him with her fist.
+Some women also poked Cincinnati players with their parasols as they left the field.
+Contemporary accounts reported no property damage, torn clothing, or police intervention nor were there any contemporary mentions for a riot.

+The legend of the "Ladies' Day Riot" appears to have developed decades afterward.
+SABR researcher Gary Belleville found the earliest book account of the supposed riot in Mac Davis's 1953 Lore and Legends of Baseball, more than half a century after the game; versions of the story were subsequently repeated in many other books and articles as well.

 Talents as a batter

 Mercer also proved himself to be a solid hitter with the Senators.
 He hit .291 in his rookie season with 29 runs, 29 RBIs, 9 extra base hits, and 9 stolen bases.
 After Mercer hit .317 in 1897, the Senators began using him as a position player starting in 1898 on days when he wasn’t pitching.
 As a result, Mercer played at every position except catcher in his career, including 90 games at 3rd base, 75 games in the outfield, 39 games at shortstop, 8 games at first base, and 5 at 2nd base.
 With increased at bats in 1898, Mercer batted .321 with a .369 on-base percentage.
 The rest of the Senators’ team batted .271 for the 1898 season – 50 points lower than Mercer.
 And in 1899, he hit .299 and achieved career highs with 73 runs, 35 RBIs, 112 hits, and 16 stolen bases.